IBM/eval-assist/CONTRIBUTING.md

 }
 ```

-In the issue, you should also add context around when this criteria should be used, which context variables was it used with and what is the name of the response variable.
+In the issue, you should add information about when this criteria should be used, what data you used to test it, how you validated it and how well it works.
+While we do not make decisions about new Unitxt criteria, perhaps general guidance could be how valuable a tested criteria could be to the broader AI research community.
+You may want to include any comments in this regard as well.
+Please also add the names of the context variables used and the name of the response variable.
 In addition, add a mapping between the option names and numerical values.
 Unitxt uses numerical values to compute metrics like Pearson correlation when benchmarking evaluators on specific criteria.
 For example:

 ```text
 Context variables: []